Should We Use Paid Professional Fundraising Companies?

-Pennsylvania (and many other states) publish an annual report identifying professional fundraising companies who solicit funds in Pennsylvania on behalf of charities.
+Pennsylvania (and many other states) publish annual reports identifying professional fundraising companies who solicit funds on behalf of charities.
 This report is an important starting point for nonprofits considering whether to engage a professional fundraiser.
 The most interesting (and often astonishing) information in these reports is the percentage of donated funds the nonprofit receives after paying the professional fundraiser.

 Fees can drastically diminish the amount netted

 The fee charged by many professional fundraisers, as indicated in Pennsylvania’s annual reports, consume most of the raised funds.
 It is not unusual for professional fundraisers to take 75% to 90% of the donated funds, netting the nonprofit with a mere 10% to 25% of the donated funds.
 This means a fund drive raising $100,000 might only net the nonprofit $15,000.
 With ever-shrinking budgets, $15,000 may facially appear to be better than nothing, but there are other considerations.

 Nonprofits must also consider donor perception and negative feedback.
 Donors expect their donation to promote the nonprofit’s mission rather than private fundraising companies.
 Unfortunately, most people do not pay attention to the caller’s rapid-fire statement that the caller is a paid solicitor.
 This leaves the donor unaware the caller will receive a cut of the donation.
 Were the donor to realize this, telephone donation success rates would plummet.